notrustverify/pastenym-cli/README.md

 ```
 Usage of pastenym:
-  --burn
+  -burn
     	Specify if the text have to be deleted when read.
 Default is false
-  --view int
+  -debug
     	Specify if the text have to be deleted when read.
-  --debug
-    	Specify if the text have to be deleted when read.
 Default is false
+  -file string
+    	Specify the path for a file to share.
+Default is empty
+  -height int
+    	Specify a Bitcoin block height when the paste have to be deleted (default -1)
-  --id string
+  -id string
     	Specify paste url id to retrieve.
 Default is empty
-  --instance string
+  -instance string
     	Instance where to get the paste from GUI (default "pastenym.ch")
-  --ipfs
+  -ipfs
     	Specify if the text to share is stored on IPFS.
 Default is false
-  --key string
+  -key string
     	Key for getting the plaintext
-  --nymclient string
+  -nymclient string
     	Nym client to connect (default "127.0.0.1:1977")
+  -ping
+    	Ping the backend to see if it's alive.
+Return the version
-  --provider string
+  -provider string
-    	Specify the path for a file to share.
-Default is empty (default "6y7sSj3dKp5AESnet1RQXEHmKkEx8Bv3...")
+    	Specify the provider. (default "HWm3757chNdBq9FzKEY9j9VJ5siRxH8ukrNqYwFp9Unp.D34iYLRd5vzpCU4nZRcFVmoZpTQQMa6mws4Q65LdRosi@Fo4f4SQLdoyoGkFae5TpVhRVoXCF8UiypLVGtGjujVPf")
-  --public
+  -public
     	Set the paste to public, i.e without encryption.
 Default is private
-  --silent
+  -silent
     	Remove every output, just print data.
 Default is false
-  --text string
+  -text string
     	Specify the text to share.
 Mandatory
-  --url
+  -time string
+    	Specify a relative time interval when the paste have to be deleted.
+For example 1d, 1m, 10h
+  -url
     	Only print the URL.
 Default is false
-  --ping
-    	Ping the backend to see if it's alive.
-Return the version
+  -view int
+    	Specify if the text have to be deleted when read.

 ```